 The brand does not publicly disclose its supplier names and addresses or reports of its current social or environmental impact.

-Furthermore, there has been a lot of controversies around the Victoria Secret.
+Furthermore, there has been a lot of controversies around Victoria’s Secret.
 To mention some –

 US investigators found forced child labor in an organic and fair-trade cotton program of Victoria’s Secret in 2012.